Informal and Privatized Transit: Incentives, Efficiency and Coordination: Model

 \subsection{Price of Anarchy}

-Since drivers selfishly maximize individual profits, the resulting equilibrium allocation of drivers across routes may not be optimal from a system planner's perspective.
-In this work, we evaluate the equilibrium outcomes for an informal transit instance $I = (n, F, \overline{\textbf{p}}, \textbf{l}, \textbf{c}, t_1, t_2, D, \LLambda^M)$ using two metrics of direct relevance to a system planner: (i) \emph{cumulative driver profits}, defined as $P_I(\x) = \sum_{i = 1}^n p_i \Lambda_i^M(x_i)$, an aggregate notion of driver welfare, and (ii) \emph{cumulative rider demand served} by the minibus system, given by $R_I(\x) = \sum_{i = 1}^n \Lambda_i^M(x_i)$, an aggregate notion of rider welfare.
+Since drivers selfishly maximize individual profits, the resulting equilibrium allocation of drivers across routes may not be optimal from the perspective of a central planner (e.g., government or driver association).
+In this work, we evaluate the equilibrium outcomes for an informal transit instance $I = (n, F, \overline{\textbf{p}}, \textbf{l}, \textbf{c}, t_1, t_2, D, \LLambda^M)$ using two metrics of direct relevance to a central planner: (i) \emph{cumulative driver profits}, defined as $P_I(\x) = \sum_{i = 1}^n p_i \Lambda_i^M(x_i)$, an aggregate notion of driver welfare, and (ii) \emph{cumulative rider demand served} by the minibus system, given by $R_I(\x) = \sum_{i = 1}^n \Lambda_i^M(x_i)$, an aggregate notion of rider welfare commonly used in transit planning, where maximizing cumulative demand served is often a central policy objective~\citep{bertsimas2021data,YU201258}.

-To quantify the performance loss under these metrics due to the decentralized profit-maximizing route choices of drivers, we adopt the classical notion of the \emph{price of anarchy} (PoA), which quantifies the worst-case ratio (over problem instances) between the equilibrium system objective and optimal system objective obtained under a centralized authority coordinating the driver's actions. \begin{definition}[Price of Anarchy] For a given family of demand functions $\mathcal{L}$, the profit price of anarchy, denoted $\text{P-PoA}(\mathcal{L})$, is defined to be the worst case profit ratio over informal transit instances (see Definition~\ref{def:informal_transit_instance}) of the optimum cumulative driver profit to that achieved by an equilibrium driver allocation.
-The rider welfare price of anarchy, denoted $\text{R-PoA}(\mathcal{L})$, is defined similarly. { } \end{definition} In the remainder of this work, we focus on the class of demand functions $\mathcal{L}_V$ induced under an adaptation of Vickrey's bottleneck model (see Section~\ref{subsec:rider-payoffs}).
+To quantify the performance loss under these metrics due to the decentralized profit-maximizing route choices of drivers, we adopt the classical notion of the \emph{price of anarchy} (PoA), which quantifies the worst-case ratio (over problem instances) between the equilibrium system objective and optimal system objective obtained under a centralized authority coordinating the drivers' actions. \begin{definition}[Price of Anarchy] For a given family of demand functions $\mathcal{L}$, the profit PoA, denoted $\text{P-PoA}(\mathcal{L})$, is defined to be the worst case profit ratio over informal transit instances (see Definition~\ref{def:informal_transit_instance}) of the optimum cumulative driver profit to that achieved by an equilibrium driver allocation.
+The rider welfare PoA, denoted $\text{R-PoA}(\mathcal{L})$, is defined similarly. { } \end{definition} In the remainder of this work, we focus on the demand function class $\mathcal{L}_V$ induced under an adaptation of Vickrey's bottleneck model (see Section~\ref{subsec:rider-payoffs}).
 Hence, for notational simplicity, we will drop the dependency on $\mathcal{L}$ and use $\text{P-PoA}, \text{R-PoA}$ in place of $\text{P-PoA}(\mathcal{L}), \text{R-PoA}(\mathcal{L})$ respectively.
 Similarly, we will use $P, R$ instead of $P_I, R_I$ when the choice of instance $I$ is unambiguous and clear.